Emana202/L4D2-Survivor-Bot-AI-Improver/README.md

 # L4D2 Survivor Bot AI Improver
 A SourceMod plugin for L4D2 trying to improve survivor bots' AI as much as possible

+Config file is created after starting any campaign with plugin enabled at least once and is located in "(Game installation path)/left4dead2/cfg/sourcemod/l4d2_improved_bots.cfg"

 ---

 ## Notable features